killergerbah/asbplayer-docs/docs/intro.md

 ## A website and browser extension

-In order to make asbplayer's as widely available as possible, asbplayer comes in two different forms, a [website](https://killergerbah.github.io/asbplayer) which works with local video files and a [browser extension](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab) which works with streaming video.
-Neither one is required to use the other - however, they work together to make the asbplayer user-experience as seamless as possible.
+In order to make asbplayer as widely available as possible, asbplayer comes in two different forms, a [website](https://killergerbah.github.io/asbplayer) which works with local video files, and a [browser extension](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab) which works with streaming video.
+Neither one is required to use the other - however, they work together to make the asbplayer user experience as seamless as possible.

 ## Why use asbplayer?